 Though storytelling itself is not new for nonprofit fundraisers, in 2018, many nonprofits began to develop new and innovative ways of using technology to integrate narrative elements with their online presence.
 From interactive graphics, videos, and other personalized content, telling compelling stories through digital mediums is a crucial skill for nonprofits to develop in the coming years.

-Click on the image below to read our full report on the biggest nonprofit tech trends of 2018, what to expect in the year ahead, and how nonprofits of all sizes should be preparing to stay at the top of the technology game.
+Click here to read our full report on the biggest nonprofit tech trends of 2018, what to expect in the year ahead, and how nonprofits of all sizes should be preparing to stay at the top of the technology game.